Runeii/r3f-touch-controller/README.md

-# Vite + R3F Touch Controller
+# React Three Fiber Touch Controller

-## This is a WIP.
-It works but I wouldn't recommend using it.

 A Vite plugin allowing developers to remotely manipulate the position, shape and rotation of scene meshes using a remote touch screen device.

-Readme to follow...
+## Requirements
+* A touch device – ideally an iPad
+* A Vite project
+* A React Three Fiber scene

+## An important note
+Please note, this is very much a demo and not designed for use in production projects.
+You're welcome to build on it, do what you wish with it, but I am not responsible for any meshes rotated, scaled or positioned.

-## Setup
+## Installation
 1. Add the touchControllerPlugin to your vite.config.ts file.
 ```
 import { defineConfig } from 'vite';